 Matthieu Meeus

-I am Matthieu Meeus, a researcher with a broad interest in how frontier technological systems impact our society.
-Currently, I’m pursuing my PhD at Imperial College London as part of the Computational Privacy Group under supervision of Yves-Alexandre de Montjoye.
+I am a researcher with a broad interest in how frontier technological systems impact our society.
+Currently, I’m pursuing/wrapping up my PhD in computer science at Imperial College London as part of the AI Security and Privacy Lab under supervision of Yves-Alexandre de Montjoye.

-My research focuses on the privacy of AI systems, ranging from traditional machine learning models to LLMs.
-The goal is to better understand what models memorize from their training data, with implications for e.g. user-level privacy, the use of copyright-protected content and beyond.
+My research has primarily focused on privacy/memorization of AI, ranging from traditional machine learning models to LLMs.
+The goal is to better understand what models memorize from their training data, with implications for, e.g., privacy and confidentiality, copyright, model utility and evaluation etc.

 contact

 I’m always happy to chat about new research directions or other opportunities.
-If of interest, please reach out to matthieumeeus@gmail.com
+Right now, I’m looking for full-time opportunites in industry, preferably on the East Coast 🇺🇸!
+Please reach out if of interest.

 You can find more about my work through Google Scholar, and can stay updated by following me on Twitter (X) or LinkedIn.